boydavidtaga/neiro.io/_posts/2018-04-28-elixir-code-quality-tools-and-checks.md

 ## Credo

-[Credo][https://github.com/rrrene/credo] is a static analysis code tool for Elixir.
+[Credo]( https://github.com/rrrene/credo ) is a static analysis code tool for Elixir.
-It's more just usual code checker - it can teach you how to write your code better, show refactoring possibilities and inconsistencies in naming.
+It's more than just a usual code checker - it can teach you how to write your code better, show refactoring possibilities and inconsistencies in naming.

-In order to start to use Credo, you need to add it to your `mix.exs` deps:
+In order to start using Credo you need to add this line to your `mix.exs` deps:

 ```elixir
 {:credo, "~> 0.9.1", only: ~w(dev test)a, runtime: false}
 ```

-You can force your own code style for your team by using Credo configuration file.
+You can enforce your own code style for your team by using Credo configuration file.
 For example, you can create `config/.credo.exs` file with this content:

 ```elixir